 Applicants should address a demonstrated need, explain how the organization or program helps solve the need and how it measures results, and quantify the organization’s success.
 Rice County Area United Way will consider quantifiable outcomes, not simply activities, when reviewing applications.

 We give priority consideration to programs that serve the greatest need and help the greatest number of community members in our areas of focus.
 We look for applicants to demonstrate how their programs serve those in need and solve problems in our community.

-Organizations that have not received funding from the United Way in the past may apply.
-Past grants are no guarantee of future funding.
+Organizations that have not received funding from the United Way in the past are welcome to apply.
+Past United Way grants are no guarantee of future funding.

 We Will Not Consider Grants For:

 - Organizations that espouse political or religious advocacy as part of their services

 - Organizations that engage in significant fundraising activity during one month of the annual United Way Campaign (Oct.
 1-31).
 Certain exceptions may apply.

 Rice County Area United Way requires an official, board-approved diversity policy from organizations with each grant application.
 Applications without a diversity policy will not be considered.

 We ask each applicant to be available for questions from our allocation panels.
 Please be sure someone at a top level can meet for 15 to 20 minutes to present your proposal in late April or the first week of May.
 Final dates will be posted as they are available.
 We will schedule the panels by early April so you can plan ahead.

 We view this relationship as a partnership and look forward to working with you.
 Please review our partner agreement before applying to ensure you can comply with the terms.
 Do not submit it as part of your grant application.
 If you are awarded a grant we will send you a customized version of the agreement, which you will be required to sign to accept your grant.